zuplo/docs/docs/dedicated/architecture.md

 non-production instance.
 The non-production instance is used to deploy and test changes to your API Gateway before deploying them to production.

-Each instance is isolated and runs in its own VPC or network.
+Each instance operates in isolation and runs within its own VPC or network.

 It's possible to have multiple instances depending on your requirements.
 For example, some customers have separate instances for production, staging, and development.
 For most customers, though, a single production and a single development instance are sufficient.

-When you onboard to Zuplo, you will work with your account manager to determine the configuration that best meets your requirements.
-When we create your project, we pre-configure it with the agreed-upon number of instances and set up rules that determine where each environment gets deployed.
+During the onboarding process to Zuplo, an account manager will assist in determining the configuration that best meets the requirements.
+The project will be pre-configured with the agreed-upon number of instances, and rules will be set up to determine where each environment gets deployed.

 The most common setup is where your `main` branch deploys to production and all other branches deploy to a non-production environment, but this is fully